Since I was young, I’ve always had to deal with an uncontrollable passion: explore the less-known paths.

-When I was young, the typography of my father closed down, and we had to pay out some debts.
+When I was young, the typography of my father closed down after the 2008 financial crisis, and we had to pay out some debts.

 “We have to spend less,” Mom said.

-I was young, and I took that money thing so seriously that I literally would not spend money on anything.
+I was young, and I took that money thing so seriously that I literally would not spend a penny on anything.